pokt-network/poktroll/docusaurus/docs/protocol/tokenomics/token_logic_modules.md

 proportional to the Application's stake divided by the number of suppliers in the session.

-This is referred to as "Relay Mining Payable Relay Accumulation" in the paper and can be seen in the following image:
+This is referred to as "Relay Mining Payable Relay Accumulation" in the paper and is described by the following pseudo-code:

 ![Algorithm 1](https://github.com/user-attachments/assets/d1a61535-aa31-447d-88ea-c8d14dcb20c6)